 When should I start looking for my bridal hair accessories?

 It’s best to choose your wedding dress before you begin choosing your bridal accessories, so you can make sure they co-ordinate.

-This doesn’t stop you looking, in the meantime, to find out what companies sell the style of accessories you like.
+This doesn’t stop you looking, in the meantime, to find out which brands and companies sell the style of accessories you like.

-If you get the opportunity, try on as many different hair accessories as you can because they tend to look very different in the hair.
+If you get the opportunity, try on as many different hair accessories as you can, because they tend to look very different when placed in the hair.

 You may end up falling in love with something that didn’t catch your eye to begin with.

 How do I choose between different types of wedding hair accessories?

 You might want to choose your wedding hair accessory after you’ve decided on your bridal hairstyle so you know which kind to get, or you may prefer to pick a hairstyle based around your chosen hair accessory.
 The choice is up to you – but here’s some inspiration of popular wedding hair accessories.

 Bridal headbands are very versatile and can be worn as an alternative to a tiara.
 One of the most simple yet striking wedding hair accessories for hair down styles, they can also work well with up-dos.